furbuild/furbuild-website/content/post/first-iteration-of-the-frame.md

 As we attached foam to the frame. it would stretch the elastic bands until a point where it wasn't snug enough to support all that weight.
 Top of the frame wasn't solid enough to support large ears which would also become a problem.

-We were able to go with an ad-hoc solution and extend the existing frame with two thicker elastic going over the top of the head.
+We were able to go with an ad-hoc solution and extend the existing frame with two thicker elastic bands going over the top of the head.
-Once attached everything sat really snugly and as a result the jaw got more animated as it was more closely connected.
+Once attached, everything sat snugly, resting on top of the head and as a result the jaw got more animated as it was more closely connected.

 ![Ad-hoc solution to the head we had already started to foam](/images/head-frame-ad-hoc-fix.jpg)